kotsky/py-libs/README.md

 	- iteratively with stack
 - breadth first search (BFS) - explore neighbours before their childs
 - [Traversal methods](https://github.com/kotsky/py-libs/blob/master/algorithms/binary_tree_traversal.py)
 - When you explore some path, you might try to represent it as a LL or an array.
-This might be helpful it problems of sum tracking in BT.
+This might be helpful in problems of sum tracking in BT.
 - To defined if bt_one is a subtree of bt_two
 	- do pre-order traversal (with includidng NULL nodes as some symbol `X`), which gives same result for the subtree and the tree if they are same by structure and values -> then do array matching.
 	- alternative: call at each node match function.
 There is trade off between space and time complexities in v1 and v2.
 Discuss it.